henver-brunetta/Pericardial-adipose-tissue/README.md

-# The browning status of pericardial adipose tissue controls heart function
+# 3-adrenergic browning of pericardial adipose tissue controls cardiac function

 This repository contains the R scripts, processed data, and reproducible reports for the article: